 Strictly speaking, calling the resource “finite” is ambiguous as every fossil bed in existence is finite.
 There is little value in using a vague term like this.
 However, we believe they may mean to say that the fossil bed is small or almost depleted — a requirement for Colin MacFadyen’s narrative.
 However, as the NMS report, which is their sole source, made no mention of a small or almost depleted fossil bed, there is no basis to support this claim.

 This is strange.
 They pretend to be the authority on Birk Knowes by explaining to us how important the site is.
-However, we are the only party who, since Ritchie’s work in the early 1960s, did significant palaeontological work at the site.
-The most important aspect of Birk Knowes is the exceptional preservation of soft tissues, which includes, among things, fossilised musculature and other soft tissues.
+However, we are the only party who, since Ritchie’s work in the early 1960s, did significant palaeontological research work at the site.
+What makes this even more rediculous is that the most important aspect of Birk Knowes is the exceptional preservation of soft tissues, which includes, among things, fossilised musculature and other soft tissues.
 Who discovered this?
 This is our discovery.

 It is a bit of an upside-down world that we are being tutored on the site’s scientific value, especially by individuals with no field work experience at the site, and who are pretending to be experts.